ymattw/joyus/_posts/2016-05-27-reject-large-files-in-gitlab.md

 2. The SHA-1 the user is trying to push, and
 3. The name of the reference (branch)

-If the update script exits non-zero, that reference will be rejected, awesome!
+If the hook script exits non-zero, that reference will be rejected, awesome!
 I can get enough information of the objects being pushed according to the given SHA-1's, for example, filename extension and file size.

 Some thoughts to get started:

-- Filtering by filename extension won't solve the problem because people can easily work around, what I want is filtering by file size
+- Filtering by filename extension won't solve the problem because people can easily work around, what I need is filtering by file size
 - I need to be careful - only filter those _**new objects**_, otherwise those people will complain right away because no new commits can be pushed
 - Push of new branches should be allowed at this time due to the same reason

-After some experimental I know some facts:
+After some experiment I know these facts:

 - I can use `git ls-tree` over the two SHA-1's and diff the output to tell _**new objects**_ and their sizes